Tiramisioux/cinemate/README.md

 - Autostarts cinepi-raw with a simple GUI on the HDMI display.

-- Enables recording on GPIO 4.
+- Enables recording on GPIO 4

+- Start/stop recording with USB keyboard ('r')

 - Enables LED rec light on GPIO 21 (be sure to use a resistor between GPIO and LED!)